 Sheet masks are super popular right now, but I’ve been using sheet style masks for a few years now as I love the Tony Moly Sheet Masks, but I’m really glad that they’re a lot more accessible now.
-I noticed that Superdrug had released a range of sheet masks so I chose a couple as well as their new eye masks to give them a try as my skin is particularly dry right now and in need of some serious moisture.
+I noticed that Superdrug had released a range of Superdrug Facial Masks so I chose a couple as well as their new eye masks to give them a try as my skin is particularly dry right now and in need of some serious moisture.
 The Superdrug Facial Sheet Masks are £1.29 each and are available in both Hydrating and Purifying formulas.

 “In need of a quick beauty fix?
 Drench dry, thirsty skin with this Superdrug Hydrating Five Minute Facial Sheet Mask; the ultimate at home express pampering treat.
 Soaked in highly moisturising Plant Collagen and Glycerin combined with refreshing Pelvetiane® Seaweed, it infuses the skin with vitamin goodness, leaving it feeling ultra-smooth, soft and supple.”